kk5dire/Librays1/docs/index.md

 If your here you stumbled upon a repositry that I am leaving into the public domain

 # Current Commands
+### These are file names for the commands the commands most likely are the filename without '.js' but not guaranteed
 10.js